-- A. This work schedule consists of 5 consecutive 8 hour days plus one half hour unpaid break each day, with no set arrival and departure times.
-Employees on this schedule are required to work a total of eight hours on each day, Monday through Friday, between the hours of 5:30 a.m. and 8:00 p.m. - B. Employees may use mid-day flex (take time off during the shift, whether associated with the meal period or not) and return to complete the eight hours later on that same work day so long as the shift is completed during the hours set out above.
-Employees who wish to adjust their schedules to participate in the "mid-day flex" must notify their supervisor in advance of their desire to "mid-day flex" on a particular day, to the extent practicable. - C. Compensatory Time and Credit Hours - 1.
-As noted in the Article on Compensatory Time, employees may carry over 80 hours of compensatory time from one biweek to the next.
-Employees working a Flexible 8 Hour Schedule may earn and use credit hours as set forth in this article.
+- A. This work schedule consists of 5 consecutive 8 hour days with no set arrival and departure times.
+Employees on this schedule are required to work a total of eight hours on each day, Monday through Friday between the hours of 4:30 a.m. and 11:59 p.m. - B. Employees may use mid-day flex (take time off during the shift) and return to complete the eight hours later on that same work day so long as the shift is completed during the hours set out above.
+Employees who wish to adjust their schedules to participate in the "mid-day flex" must notify their supervisor in advance of their desire to "mid-day flex" on a particular day, to the extent practicable.

+C. Compensatory Time and Credit Hours

-- 2. Some employees, based on their salaries, are prevented from earning overtime or compensatory time in lieu of overtime.
+- 1. As noted in the Article on Compensatory Time, employees may carry over 80 hours of compensatory time from one biweek to the next.
+Employees working a Flexible 8 Hour Schedule may earn and use credit hours as set forth in this article. - 2.
+Some employees, based on their salaries, are prevented from earning overtime or compensatory time in lieu of overtime.
 This would generally apply only to employees who are GS-13 and above (See 5 C.F.R.
 550 §105;106). - 3.
 Any of the employees referenced in subparagraph 2, above, carrying fewer than 80 hours of compensatory time earned may earn credit hours up to the lower of: - a.
 The number of hours needed to make the combined amount of compensatory time and credit hours equal 80, or - b.
 24 or prorated for part time.
-(See 5 U.S.C. § 6126). - D. This is the default schedule for employees, if an alternate schedule is not selected and approved under this article.
+(See 5 U.S.C. § 6126). - D. This is the default schedule for employees, if an alternate schedule is not selected and approved under this article. - E. Holiday leave and holiday premium pay will be calculated in compliance with the terms of the Holiday Leave and Working on a Holiday guidance issued November 2019.